 The three cottages in the grounds are also a great well-priced option for families.
-Both Voici and Votre have two bedrooms, with the second configured as a twin.
-Votre has a bed done up as a wooden fort with rope ladder for ascent, and a secret play area.
-Voici has a large family bathroom on the ground floor.
-Voila is best used as an addition to Voici for teens or grandparents.
-If you take all three cottages you can have up to 12 in your party
+Votre has 2 bedrooms, with the second configured as a twin.
+One bed is done up as a wooden fort with rope ladder for ascent, and a secret play area.

 Childcare for kids aged 3+ is offered as part of the summer all-inclusive family holidays - up to 4 hours a day with an English-speaking childminder.
 There's a charge for children under the age of 3 (see Rates)

 You can borrow baby monitors which work everywhere in the chateau, allowing you to eat a lavish meal and hear what they're doing upstairs